nyutka/contract-theme/README.md

 * `app/`: All the pages of the theme go in the root  of this folder
 * `app/js/`: All the JS files should be added here.
-* `app/css/`: All the custom css should be added here.
+* `app/css/`: All the css, sass and whatever else that will be spit out as css in the build should be added here.
 * `app/images/`: All the custom images should be added here.
 * `app/fonts/`: All the custom fonts should be added here.
-* `app/templates/`: This is where the underscore templates live.
+* `app/includes/`: This is where the html templates live.
 * `build`: This is where the theme is written after it has been compiled.
 This directory should never be touched, since it only contains generated code.
 * `gulp`: All gulp tasks go here.
 * `webpack.config.js`: This is where the configuration for the webpack lives.